payu-india/CMS-Chatbot/reference/Tokenization/collect-payments-save-card/using-network-tokens-moto.md

 > 📘 Important Notes for MOTO Transactions
 >
-> * MOTO transactions are restricted to corporate cards in the Hotel and Travel Industry as per RBI guidelines
+> * 1FA transactions are restricted to tokenized corporate cards only in the Hotel and Travel Industry as per RBI guidelines
-> * All MOTO transactions must be tokenized and comply with PCI DSS standards
+> * All 1FA transactions must be tokenized and comply with PCI DSS standards
-> * The merchant must be pre-approved and KYC compliant to process MOTO transactions
+> * The merchant must be pre-approved and KYC compliant to process 1FA transactions
-> * RMS (Risk Management Service) will validate MOTO eligibility during transaction processing
+> * RMS (Risk Management Service) will validate 1FA eligibility during transaction processing
-> * MOTO transactions are exempt from 2FA but maintain other security measures like cryptogram validation
+> * 1FA transactions are exempt from 2FA but maintain other security measures like cryptogram validation
-> * A separate Payment Gateway ID is used for MOTO transactions for reconciliation purposes
+> * A separate Payment Gateway ID is used for 1FA transactions for reconciliation purposes